 Authentication needs to be fast and seamless.
 Most proprietary systems support both SSH-key based and HTTPS based authentication to SCM operations.
 SSH-key based authentication offers additional security and minor performance increase.
-However in some environments SSH connections are blocked by firewalls.
+However, in some environments, SSH connections are blocked by firewalls.

 In Deveo authorization has been designed to support scalable and distributed usage.
 Any user with an account can set up a new project.
-The user will then become administrator for that project and can add/remove other users to the project.
+The user will then become an administrator for that project and can add/remove other users to the project.
 In this manner, the authorization is delegated to project managers instead of IT support.
 Repositories are created inside projects, meaning that each user in a given project has rights to repositories in it.
 In Deveo you may also create groups of users and assign them to projects.
-Naturally there are also Company administrator accounts in Deveo.
+Naturally, there are also Company administrator accounts in Deveo.
 Company administrators can do and see everything to be able to be in control of things.

 5. Different authentication methods

-Depending on the size of the company there might be need to control authentication in different ways.
-In very small companies local accounts to individual systems are bearable way to cope.
-In large organizations with hundreds of users however, LDAP, Active Directory or similar is used.
+Depending on the size of the company there might need to control authentication in different ways.
+In very small companies local accounts to individual systems are a bearable way to cope.
+In large organizations with hundreds of users, however, LDAP, Active Directory or similar is used.
 Authentication to Deveo can be done using local accounts that are created to Deveo or using LDAP-passthrough authentication.
 LDAP-passthrough authentication authenticates against corporate LDAP (or AD).
 Authentication can also use a so-called hybrid model, where both local and LDAP accounts can co-exist.
 This comes handy in situations where external consultants or temporary workers need accounts quickly for say two weeks.

 I hope my answers bring some new insights when assessing a source code management system.
 I would also love to hear what are your needs based on the size and complexity of your company?